marieange-b2/devops-ex/README.md

 # About
 Base repository used for the **Infrastructure as Code** exercises and experiments.

-Main contains the base app yet to be built with 'mvn'.
+Main contains the base app yet to be built with `mvn`.

 Different automation tools will be represented in the various branches.